cs3110/textbook/_sources/chapters/interp/typecheck.md

 Also note how the implementation of `typeof` differs in one major way from the definition of `|-`: error handling.
-The type system didn't say what to do about errors; rather, it just defined what it meant to be well typed.
-The type checker, on the other hand, needs to take action and report ill typed programs.
+The type system didn't say what to do about errors; rather, it just defined what it meant to be well-typed.
+The type checker, on the other hand, needs to take action and report ill-typed programs.
 Our `typeof` function does that by raising exceptions.
 The `lookup` function, in particular, will raise an exception if we attempt to lookup a variable that hasn't been bound in the static environment.